snovvcrash/usbrip/README.md

 usbrip can work in portable mode (when you run it explicity with `python3` command like in [Examples](#examples)) but it also can be installed on the system with the `install.sh` script.

 When using the `install.sh` some extra features become available:
-* all the necessary [Python-requirements](#python) are installed automatically (by creating virtual environment);
+* all the necessary [Python requirements](#python) are installed automatically (by creating virtual environment);
 * you can run usbrip from anywhere in your terminal with `usbrip` command;
-* you can set a crontab job to backup USB events on a schedule (the example of crontab job can be found in `usbrip.cron`).
+* you can set a crontab job to backup USB events on a schedule (the example of crontab jobs can be found in `usbrip.cron`).

-*Remark*: if you are using the crontab scheduling, you want to use the `sudo crontab -e` to protect the passwords of the USB event storages.
+*Remark*: if you are using the crontab scheduling, you want to configure the cron job with `sudo crontab -e` in order to force the `storage update` submodule run as root as well as protect the passwords of the USB event storages.

 The `uninstall.sh` script removes all the installation artifacts from your system.